django-cms/django-cms/docs/explanation/content_objects.rst

 Content objects: the grouper / content pattern
 ==============================================

+Suppose you are building a site that needs pages in three languages, with draft/publish workflow, and a blog that inherits the same behaviour.
+In a typical Django project you would model each concern separately — translation tables, version fields, publish flags — and wire them together by hand.

-Every editable thing in django CMS — a page, an alias, a versioned blog post — is stored as **two cooperating objects**: a *grouper* that holds the long-lived identity, and one or more *content* rows that hold the editable state.
-This split is the foundation of how django CMS 4 handles translations, versions, drafts, and any other "many flavours of the same thing" concern.
+django CMS solves this once, at the architecture level. **Every editable thing is a content object** — a page, an alias, a blog post, a product listing.
+Each is stored as two cooperating objects: a *grouper* that holds the long-lived identity (what it is, where it lives in the tree), and one or more *content* rows that hold the editable state (the title, the body, the template — per language, per version).
+Versioning, translations, and permissions plug into this split through contracts.
+Your model gets them without the CMS needing to know what your model is.

 If you have only ever used Django models that put everything in one table, the pattern looks like one extra hop.
 It is.
-The hop is what makes multilingual content, versioning, and editorial workflows composable rather than baked into the page model.
+The hop is what makes the CMS treat your blog post and a CMS page as the same kind of thing — both get the draft/publish toolbar, both get translated through the same mechanism, both participate in the same permission model.

 The two parts
 -------------